Anthony4834/fmr/DESCRIPTION.md

 ## Chrome Extension

-Our Chrome extension transforms how you evaluate rental properties by displaying instant cash flow calculations directly on property listings from Zillow, Redfin, Realtor.com, and Homes.com.
+Our Chrome extension transforms how you evaluate rental properties by displaying instant cash flow calculations directly on property listings from Zillow and Redfin.
+More sites coming soon.

 ### Key Features: